SAP-samples/build-codejam/README.md

 ## Description

-This repository contains the material for the CodeJam on using **SAP Build** to create a process, an app, and a business site.
+This repository contains the material for the **SAP Build CodeJam**, which is designed to get you started using SAP Build Apps and SAP Build Process Automation.

-Specifically, you will get to know the environment by creating:

-* A sales order approval process (**SAP Build Process Automation**).
-* An app that lets users specify sales order data and trigger that process (**SAP Build Apps**).
-* A business site in which you will embed that app (**SAP Build Work Zone**).
+During the **SAP Build Codejam** you will build an app and a process, and the instructors will demo additional capabilities of SAP Build Process Automation (e.g., automation bots) and SAP Build Work Zone (e.g., business sites and embedding apps).

 ![SAP Build](/images/MyPresentation.png)

 ### What you will build

-You will build an application that allows a user to enter sales order data, and then allows a manager to approve the sales order.
-To make all this simpler for the user, you will embed the app inside a business website along with other related apps and tools.

-To accomplish this, you will create 3 inter-related parts using for each one of the SAP Build tools:

-- First, you will create the process with SAP Build Process Automation for taking sales order details, which will send a request for approval to the manager.
-- Second, you will create an app with SAP Build Apps that allows a user to enter sales order details and sends the data to the process and triggers the process.
-- And third, you will create a workspace in SAP Build Work Zone and embed the app there.
+You will build a shopping cart app that lets a user browse a catalog of electronic equipment (take from the ABAP / ES5 demo product service), add items to their cart (maintained with a CAP service), and then request to purchase the items in the cart.

+Then, you will create a process for approving the purchase.
+The process will make calls to S/4HANA (via SAP Business Accelerator Hub) and on approval update the CAP service maintaining the purchase request.

 ![image](https://user-images.githubusercontent.com/11659786/231709754-a833a81f-d9ee-4911-9dfe-710fcdcc404c.png)